-Resume for Teenagers
+Resume for A Teenager

-Some employers require you to have a resume to apply for a job.
+Most employers require you to have a resume to apply for a job.
 It describes about who you are, your background and skills.
 Résumé means summary in French.
 It is curriculum vitae or CV but shorter.
 You must only write what is true in your resume without exaggerating words.
 Your resume should be brief, clear and concise with the last date the resume was modified.

 When you make your resume, you need to make sure to include the following information: